frontity/step-by-step-tutorial/tutorial/part5-adding-behaviour/use-state-and-actions.md

 </Main>
 ```

 You will find that the URL has disappeared, but if you change the value of `isUrlVisible` in `index.js` to `true` it will reappear.
-Try it now!
+Try it now! *(note: you may have to manually refresh the browser)*

 Let's add some buttons that use the `toggleUrl` action we added earlier to change the value of `isUrlVisible` from the front end.